kotramanojkumar012/EDU-library/README.md

 * **Vanilla JavaScript**
 * **JSON (Data Handling)**

-> No frameworks.
-Built to strengthen core frontend fundamentals.

 ---

 ## ⚙️ Key Technical Decisions

-* Used **Vanilla JS** to deeply understand DOM manipulation and state handling
+* Built using **Vanilla JS** to strengthen core frontend fundamentals
-* Implemented **localStorage** for persistence without backend
+* Used **localStorage** for client-side persistence
-* Structured book data using JSON for easy scalability
+* Structured data using JSON for scalability
-* Designed reusable UI patterns for consistent layout
+* Designed reusable UI patterns for consistency

 ---